lilyjma/durable-functions-python-model-evaluation/README.md

 ![Evaluation model prompt](media/evaluation-model-prompt.png)

 All three responses returned `45` as the answer.
-Just like what GPT-4 has determined, the first one does seem to be the simplest and easiest to understand.
+GPT-4 determined that first one to be the simplest and easiest to understand as shown above.

 ### Using Azure Functions Core Tools (CLI)